samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 Also, *Superposition* doesn't allow measurement, and the rest of the game doesn't assume any particular interpretation of quantum mechanics, either.

 The good news is that *Superposition* does actually model a mathematically accurate quantum system.
-Actually, the "universes" are just a fancy name for basis states, and the "multiverse" is just the complete state of the system.
+Actually, the "universes" are just a fancy name for basis states and their corresponding probability amplitudes, and the "multiverse" is just the complete state of the system.
 When universes recombine, it is due to the interference of basis states, just like real quantum mechanics.

 So with that said, the question is: How do we design a video game that's fun to play while being mathematically rigorous and consistent with quantum mechanics?